tarwn/lessthandot-hugo/blogs/content/posts/2011-12-14-starting-a-continuous-delivery-project.md

 ## Next Steps

 That's the setup.
 I've created [a forum post][3] to discuss the whole process (although comments on individual blogs are obviously still welcome).
 I also have created [a wiki page][4] to tie all the posts together and give a current status for the project.
 You can also watch me break things by following [@TarwnBuildSrvr][5] (currently pretty dull output, may be another project there).
-I'll also post the &#8216;production' URL for the project and URLs for the source code on bitbucket.
+I'll also post the 'production' URL for the project and URLs for the source code on bitbucket.

 <ul class="thelist">
   <li>